Health, advice, and information online

 As previously stated, GI foreign body obstruction is an emergency that necessitates immediate veterinary attention.
 Time is often of the essence in these cases, so be certain not to hesitate in seeking veterinary attention for your pet if GI foreign body obstruction is suspected.

-GI foreign body obstructions are diagnosed by a combination of history, physical examination, x-rays, and a special x-ray imaging technique called a barium series (when a foreign body is not readily evident on simple x-ray).
+GI foreign body obstructions are diagnosed by a combination of history, physical examination, x-rays, ultrasound, or in some cases, a special x-ray imaging technique called a barium series (when a foreign body is not readily evident on simple x-ray).
 If foreign bodies in the upper GI (esophagus, stomach, upper small intestine) are small enough, they can sometimes be retrieved non-surgically with an endoscope.
 However, larger and more distal foreign bodies must be surgically removed.

 Roger L. Welton, DVM